Saturday, 5 April 2014

 Lammas Day (1st August) was the start of the grazing season, hence the name.

-ALL of Leyton Marshes were dislammased in 1905 under an Act of Parliament which transformed the
+ALL of Leyton Marshes were dislammased in 1905 under an Act of Parliament

 governance of Leyton from a rural Parish into an "Urban District Council".
 Such Acts were usually known as "Corporation Acts".